Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: Ground-state phases and Effects of Nonlinear Hopping

-In Fig.~\ref{fig:SpinOrientation_Correlation_Full} we show the results of the in-plane spin correlations for the full Hamiltonian.
-In the BEC as well as in the $\ang{120}$ phase the correlations are almost the same as in the mean field case, supporting our interpretation of these phases.
-In the narrow intermediate phase II the in-plane spin correlations are suppressed and they also are reduced when entering and getting deeper into phase I. As opposed to the transition points to phase II the changes in the correlations at the transition into phase I are however not sharp.
+In Fig.~\ref{fig:SpinOrientation_Correlation_Full} we show the results of the in-plane spin correlations for the full Hamiltonian \eqref{eqn:Rydberg_BHH_fullH}.
+In the BEC as well as in the $\ang{120}$ phase the correlations are almost identical to the mean field case, supporting our interpretation of these phases.
+In the narrow intermediate phase II the in-plane spin correlations are suppressed and they are also reduced when entering and getting deeper into phase I. As opposed to the transition points to phase II the changes in the correlations at the transition into phase I are not sharp.